-Avoid falling into the seating and backrest upholstery/back shell as it significantly increases the risk of an adjustment, falling down or defects.
+Avoid falling into the seat/seating plate and backrest upholstery/back shell as it significantly increases the risk of a misalignment, falling over, or defects.

-The seat system usually consists of either sprung Body Contour seat cover or a belt system.
+The seat system usually consists of either sprung Body Contour seat cover or a seat plate.

 With a seating system from Body Contour seat cover, there is no adjustment option.
-The Body Contour seat cover has a springing effect and when seating automatically forms a slack.
+The Body Contour seat cover has a springing effect and when seating., automatically forms a slack.

-Figure 46: Body Contour seat cover
+Figure 29: Body Contour seat cover